Louis0324/DDSP-Articulatory-Vocoder/README.md

 ## Training
 1. Edit the config yaml, which defines hyperparameters, training parameters, and file directories.
-2. Run `python vocoder/main.py` from the source directory to train.
+2. Run `python vocoder/main.py -config bilstm.yaml` from the source directory to train.

 ## Test
 `vocoder/test.ipynb` contains code to produce waveforms using the DDSP articulator vocodoer.